 Back in Takayama you have a few hours of free time to wander around Takayama’s old merchant precinct and visit some boutique sake breweries or craft shops, or stop for a break in one of the town’s delightful cafes.
-The evening is also free for you to try some of Takayama's fine restaurants.

 Day 9: Nagoya

 We change pace and focus today by returning to Japan’s eastern coast and visiting the city of Nagoya – Japan’s manufacturing heartland.

 We first visit Noritake Garden, a museum run by Noritake, Japan’s most famous porcelain maker, to learn about the beauty and fine quality of Japan’s ceramic arts.
 The 'French-style' lunch at the much-lauded restaurant on the site is served on the very fine porcelain we’ve just seen being made.

 The captivating Toyota Commemorative Museum of Industry & Technology surprises all.
 It showcases not only the latest in robotics and automotive technology but also traditional textile and weaving techniques, where the Toyota empire got its start.
 It’s a very interesting, hands-on museum for both car and craft lovers alike.
 You will get a sense of the amazing part this company has played in the Japan you see today.

 Dinner is at a local yakitori restaurant (skewered food grilled over hot coals) in Nagoya book-ends the day.